TELEMETRY PIPELINE

 Uniqueness

-For all pipelines within a single Core Instance, each open port must use a unique port number and protocol.
-This restriction applies to components within the same pipeline and components across different pipelines.
-However, different components can share a port number if one component uses TCP and another uses UDP.
+Within a single pipeline, each backend port must use a unique port number and protocol.
+Within a Core Instance, backend ports can overlap across pipelines, but each frontend port in the Core Instance must use a unique port number and protocol.
+However, different components or pipelines can share a port number if one port uses TCP and the other uses UDP.

-For example, if Pipeline A and Pipeline B belong to the same Core Instance, both pipelines can’t have a source plugin that exposes TCP port 1600, but Pipeline A can expose TCP port 1600 and Pipeline B can expose UDP port 1600.
-Similarly, Pipeline C can’t have two different source plugins that both expose TCP port 1850, but it can have one plugin that exposes TCP port 1850 and another plugin that exposes TCP port 1851.
+For example, two pipelines in the same Core Instance can’t both have plugins that expose TCP port 1600, but Pipeline A can expose TCP port 1600 and Pipeline B can expose UDP port 1600.
+Similarly, Pipeline C can’t have two different plugins that expose TCP port 1850, but it can have one plugin that exposes TCP port 1850 and another plugin that exposes TCP port 1851.

 Proxies